 The ever increasing interest in general aviation means more business for pilots and more opportunities for passengers to travel.
 However, with a higher demand for flights come increased risks with air travel.
 Injuries or deaths regularly occur as a result of airplane and helicopter accidents, dramatically impacting the personal lives in the process.

-The aviation law firm of Slack & Davis are strong advocates for passenger rights.
+The aviation law firm of Slack Davis Sanger are strong advocates for passenger rights.
 If you have been injured in a helicopter or airplane crash and are seeking legal support, call our office at 800-455-8686 to explore your options.
 Please contact us for a complimentary case evaluation.